 Single pulses of TMS were delivered to the SPL during the delay period of a spatial STM task.
-Each trial of the task began with a 1000 ms fixation period followed by the sequential presentation of four memory targets at different, randomly selected screen locations.
-Stimulus presentation was followed by a 3750 ms delay period, during which the central fixation cross remained visible, followed by the appearance of a probe stimulus that was present for up to 2000 ms (Figure 1A).
+Each trial of the task began with a 1,000-ms fixation period followed by the sequential presentation of four memory targets at different, randomly selected screen locations.
+Stimulus presentation was followed by a 3,750-ms delay period, during which the central fixation cross remained visible, followed by the appearance of a probe stimulus that was present for up to 2,000 ms (Figure 1A).
 When the probe appeared, subjects made a yes/no button press, indicating whether the location of the probe matched the location of any one of the four memory targets (50% probability).
-On 50% of trials (randomly interleaved), two TMS pulses were delivered at an average rate of 0.5 Hz during the delay period: The first pulse was delivered 750 ± 250 ms after delay-period onset (i.e., a minimum of 700 ms after the offset of the final memory array item), followed by the second pulse 2000 ± 250 ms later.
-Trials with TMS will be referred to as the TMS{on} trials/condition and trials without TMS will be referred to as the TMS{off} trials/condition.
-Trials were separated by a 1000 ms intertrial interval (ITI).
-A total of 160 TMS pulses were delivered across 80 TMSon trials, intermixed with an equal number of TMS{off} trials.
+On 50% of trials (randomly interleaved), two TMS pulses were delivered at an average rate of 0.5 Hz during the delay period: the first pulse was delivered 750 \pm 250 ms after delay-period onset (i.e., a minimum of

+500 ms after the offset of the final memory array item), followed by the second pulse 2,000 \pm 250 ms later.
+Trials with TMS will be referred to as the TMS{on} trials/condition, and trials without TMS will be referred to as the TMS{off} trials/condition.
+Trials were separated by a 1,000-ms intertrial interval.
+A total of 160 TMS pulses were delivered across 80 TMS{on} trials, intermixed with an equal number of TMS{off} trials.
 Full details can be found in Johnson et al. (2012).

-TMS targeting and stimulation
+TMS Targeting and Stimulation

 TMS was delivered with a Magstim Standard Rapid magnetic stimulator equipped with a 70-mm figure-of-eight stimulating coil (Magstim, Whitland, UK).
-TMS was applied to a portion of the left SPL [Brodmann's Area (BA) 7] dorsal and medial to the intraparietal sulcus and posterior to the postcentral sulcus (Figure 1A inset).
-The SPL was identified on the basis of individual anatomy from whole-brain T1-weighted anatomical MRIs that were acquired with a GE

-MR750 3T MRI scanner for each subject prior to the study (176 axial slices with a resolution of 1 mm).
+TMS was applied to a portion of the left SPL [Brodmann's Area (BA) 7] dorsal and medial to the intraparietal sulcus and posterior to the postcentral sulcus (Fig. 1A, inset).
+The SPL was identified on the basis of individual anatomy from whole brain T1-weighted anatomical MRIs that were acquired with a GE MR750 3T MRI scanner for each subject before the study (176 axial slices with a resolution of 1 mm).
 TMS targeting was achieved using a Navigated Brain Stimulation (NBS) system (Nextstim, Helsinki, Finland) that uses infrared-based frameless stereotaxy to map the position of the coil and the subject's head within the reference space of the individual's high-resolution MRI.
-TMS was delivered at an intensity of 110-140 V/m (for a given subject, intensity and coil position were held constant across the task; Rosanova et al., 2009; Casali et al., 2010).
-Maximum stimulator output varied from 65% to 92% (M=82%, SD=9%).
-Pulses were biphasic with a pulse-duration of 0.280 ms. To avoid contamination of the EEG by auditory artifacts, masking noise was played through inserted earplugs throughout the testing session, as in previous studies (Esser et al., 2006).
+TMS was delivered at an intensity of 110-140 V/m (for a given subject, intensity and coil position were held constant across the task; Rosanova et al. 2009; Casali et al. 2010).
+Maximum stimulator output varied from 65 to 92% (M = 82%, SD = 9%).
+Pulses were biphasic with a pulse duration of 0.280 ms. To avoid contamination of the EEG by auditory artifacts, masking noise was played through inserted earplugs throughout the testing session, as in previous studies (Esser et al. 2006).

-EEG recording
+EEG Recording

-EEG was recorded with a 60-channel TMS-compatible amplifier (Nexstim; Helenski, Finland), which uses a sample-and-hold circuit that holds amplifier output constant from 100 μ s pre- to 2 ms post-stimulus.
-Electrode impedance was kept below 3k Ω .
-There was a 0.1 Hz high-pass filter built into the amplifier.
+EEG was recorded with a 60-channel TMS-compatible amplifier (Nexstim; Helenski, Finland), which uses a sample-and-hold circuit that holds amplifier output constant from 100 μ s pre- to 2 ms poststimulus.
+Electrode impedance was kept <3 k Ω .
+There was a 0.1-Hz high-pass filter built into the amplifier.
 A single electrode, placed on the forehead, was used as the reference and eye movements were recorded with two additional electrodes placed near the eyes.
-Data were sampled at 1450 Hz with 16-bit resolution.
+Data were sampled at 1,450 Hz with 16-bit resolution.

-Data preprocessing
+Data Preprocessing